How Guitar Tube Amplifiers Work

 The plate horizontal and vertical supports hold the plates and cathodes in place.
 The 'Getter Halo' (not shown) at the top of the tube's only function was to hold the 'getter flash' until it was flashed onto the inside of the tube (the silver coating on the top of the tube).
 This silver coating absorbs oxygen molecules to keep the tube's vacuum oxygen free.

-Double folded cathode heater filaments are coated with thin electrical insulation.
+Double folded cathode heater filaments are coated with thin electrical insulation and shoved up inside the hollow cathode.

 Big Picture Amp Power

-The electric company's generators (spinning at 60Hz or 60 revolutions per second) push and pull electrons (alternating current or AC) through wires to your wall socket.
+The electric company's generators (spinning at 60Hz or 60 revolutions per second or 3600 revolutions per minute) push and pull electrons (alternating current or AC) through wires to your wall socket.
 You connect your amp's power transformer primary winding to the wall socket and electrons are pushed and pulled through the winding.
 The transformer's iron core captures the magnetic flux generated by the primary winding and induces a stepped up higher voltage AC in the secondary winding.
 The secondary winding is connected to the GZ34S rectifier's pins 4 and 6 to charge its plates.
 Every AC half cycle the pin 4 plate is charged positive (scarcity of electrons) while the pin 6 plate is charged negatively (excess electrons).
-The negatively charged plate does nothing while the positively charged plate pulls electrons from its cathode and the B+ wire attached to it (removing electrons from the wire creates a positive voltage).
+The negatively charged plate does nothing while the positively charged plate pulls electrons from the cathode and the B+ wire attached to it (removing electrons from the wire creates a positive voltage).

-During the next AC half cycle the pin 6 plate is charged positive and pulls electrons from its cathode while the pin 4 plate does nothing.
+During the next AC half cycle the pin 6 plate is charged positive and pulls electrons from the cathode while the pin 4 plate does nothing.
 Because the GZ34S pulls electrons during both halves of the AC cycle it is a 'full wave' rectifier and because it only 'pulls' electrons they flow in only one direction which makes them DC (direct current).
 A rectifier with just one plate and cathode would only pull electrons during half the AC cycle so it would be a half wave rectifier.
+The single diode in bias power supplies are half wave rectifiers.

 How the Long Tail Pair Phase Inverter Works